 July 29, 2013

-The home of Georgia Tech football for a century, Historic Grant Field will celebrate its 100th anniversary this fall.
+THE FLATS - The home of Georgia Tech football for a century, Historic Grant Field will celebrate its 100th anniversary this fall.

 The centerpiece of the season-long celebration comes Sept.
 26 when Georgia Tech hosts Virginia Tech in an ESPN nationally-televised Thursday night game.
 Every Yellow Jacket Football All-American and Football Academic All-American will be invited back to campus and will be honored at halftime.